Learning Center — Water Quality

 Before spending anything, this quick test can confirm whether hardness is your primary issue.
 Fill a clean, clear bottle one-third full with tap water.
 Add a few drops of pure liquid soap — not dish soap or body wash, which are formulated to lather regardless of water type.
 Castile soap works best.

 Cap the bottle and shake vigorously for a few seconds.
-If you see abundant, fluffy bubbles and clear water at the bottom, your water is relatively soft.
+Abundant, fluffy bubbles with clear water at the bottom signals soft water.
 Cloudy, milky water with few bubbles?
 That’s a hard water indicator.
 This won’t give you a precise number, but it’s a useful first signal.

 Get a Free Test Strip for a More Reliable Reading